Remote Work

 1. Collaboration and communication tools

-Effective communication tools should have features like instant messaging, video calling, voice calling, report creation and support for private and public communication channels to make it easier for employees to collaborate while working from home.
+Effective communication tools should have features like instant messaging, video calling, private and public communication channels ticketing tools, voice calling, report creation and support for private and public communication channels to make it easier for employees to collaborate while working from home.

 2. Project management tools